Speaker Anonymisation for Speech-based Suicide Risk Detection: Methods

 \subsection{Anonymisation Performance Evaluation Framework}

-We build a multi-dimensional evaluation framework to comprehensively assess the effectiveness of different anonymisation methods, which spans over the following five critical aspects: speech quality, speaker discrimination, deviation in fundamental frequency contour, preservation of semantic content, and preservation of emotional content.
+We build a multi-dimensional evaluation framework to comprehensively assess the effectiveness of different anonymisation methods, spanning over the following five critical aspects: speech quality, speaker discrimination, deviation in fundamental frequency, preservation of semantic content, and preservation of emotional content.

 \textbf{Speech Quality.} Two metrics are employed to measure the quality of anonymised speech: signal-to-noise ratio (\textbf{SNR}) and MOS score.
 SNR measures cleanliness of the speech while MOS measures the overall perceptual quality of the speech.
 The MOS score is automatically computed by the UTMOS model~\cite{saeki2022utmos}.